Grace Metalious: Legacy

 After Metalious's death, Peyton Place resurfaced as the setting for nine novels by Don Tracy (1905–1976), writing as Roger Fuller, including Evils of Peyton Place (1969) and Temptations of Peyton Place (1970), but this series had only modest sales.

 In 1968, songwriter Tom T. Hall compared his fictional small town of Harper Valley, also a cauldron of scandal bubbling under the surface, to Peyton Place.
-His song "Harper Valley PTA" became a number one hit for Jeannie C. Riley.
+His song "Harper Valley PTA" became a number one hit for Jeannie C. Riley, who also recorded a song called "Satan Place".

 In 2005, novelist Barbara Delinsky used Metalious and Peyton Place as a springboard for Looking for Peyton Place, her novel about the impact of Metalious's book on a small New Hampshire town, Middle River, where residents believe Peyton Place is about their community.

 In 2006, it was announced that Sandra Bullock was slated to star in and co-produce a biopic of Metalious's life, but the film was never made.

 In 2007, the Manchester Historic Association and the University of New Hampshire at Manchester honored Metalious with an in-depth examination of her life and most famous book.
 The celebration, which included lectures, readings of her work, and screenings of the 1957 film, marked the area's first public acknowledgment of its native daughter.